danilobellini/audiolazy/README.rst

   method and several examples;
 - SciPy (testing and examples only): used as an oracle for LTI filter testing and for the Butterworth filter example;
-- pytest, pytest-cov and pytest-timeout (testing only): runs test suite and shows code coverage status;
+- tox for testing all at once, or pytest, pytest-cov and pytest-timeout for testing in a single environment (testing only): runs test suite and shows code coverage status;
 - wxPython (example only): used by one example with FM synthesis in an interactive GUI;